How BP found shale profits with 'crystal ball' oilfield technology

 Such technology has helped slash BP’s shale oil and natural gas production costs by 34 percent over five years.
 The shale business turned a profit for the first time in 2017, BP said, although the company declined to disclose the figure.

-BP’s progress in shale underpinned its $10.5 billion acquisition last week of BHP Billiton’s U.S. shale operations.
+BP’s progress in shale underpinned its $10.5 billion acquisition last week of BHP Billiton’s (BLT.L) U.S. shale operations.
 The deal highlighted BP’s newfound confidence in a sector that has challenged oil majors, which initially struggled to adjust to the quick pace and fast-evolving methods used to tap shale with horizontal drilling and hydraulic fracturing.

-BP and other majors that had traditionally focused on large, multi-year conventional drilling projects - such as Royal Dutch Shell and Chevron - were left behind when the shale boom took off a decade ago.
+BP and other majors that had traditionally focused on large, multi-year conventional drilling projects - such as Royal Dutch Shell (RDSa.AS) and Chevron (CVX.N) - were left behind when the shale boom took off a decade ago.

 The British energy giant is now catching up with smaller rivals, using technology and its institutional knowledge from global operations to push shale into a second phase that it hopes will reward its massive scale over the agility of smaller competitors.